EffectOrientedProgramming/book/Chapters/06_Errors.md

    statically-typed error management solution can ensure---at compile time---that all errors are handled.

-1. They don't scale, because its difficult to know what exceptions a function can throw.
+1. They do not scale, because it is difficult to know what exceptions a function can throw.
    {{Need to think about this more to make the case.}}

 1. Difficult or impossible to retry an operation if it fails.